Skip to Content

 According to the Minnesota State Legislature, all of the above legal entities are considered to be "watercraft," and much like motorists can be administered a chemical road test to check for DUI-related alcohol violations, law enforcement officers must use a "breath test" to assess potential BWIs.

 These are distinct from other forms of forceful breath testing instruments like a portable breathalyzer.
 But more importantly, technically any individual who is operating the vehicle can be given a breath test, even if the person may not necessarily be "piloting" the watercraft.
 It's crucial to understand that BWI laws apply uniformly across different types of watercraft, making awareness and compliance equally important whether on a small boat or a larger vessel.
 Knowing your rights and the limitations of law enforcement actions during these stops can protect you from potential legal pitfalls.
+You can always consult them with our boating under the influence attorneys.

 Penalties for BWI Offenses

 If you thought a DUI conviction was stringent, you might be shocked to hear that even a first-time BWI offense can yield similar results!
-It is the exact same penalty structure, with the possible exception of Zero Tolerance policies that directly target anyone younger than 21 years of age.
+It is the exact same penalty structure, with the possible exception of zero-tolerance policies that directly target anyone younger than 21 years of age.
 Convicted offenders could pay at least $1,000 in mandatory fines or potentially spend up to 90 days in jail.
 Subsequent offenses may carry a fine of as much as $14,000 and/or a jail term that could span for seven years!

 Unlike roadway DUI laws, BWI convictions do not lead to automatic revocation of a driver's personal boating licenses, but a judge can still temporarily practice this option on a case.
 Other circumstances that could result in this sentence include leaving the scene of an accident, refusing to submit to chemical (or breath) testing, and fatality matters involving passengers or innocent swimmers.
 Courts and criminal enforcement agencies are even more willing to collaborate on BWI claims since adjacent counties' waterways may overlap jurisdictional boundaries.